DisposaBoy/GoSublime/USAGE.md

 Settings
 --------

-You may customize GoSublimes behaviour by modiying its default settings.
-Default settings are documented in `Packages/GoSublime/GoSublime.sublime-settings`
+You may customize GoSublimes behaviour by (creating and) customizing the file file `Packages/User/GoSublime.sublime-settings`.
+Default settings are documented in `Packages/GoSublime/GoSublime.sublime-settings`. **WARNING** Do not edit any package file outside of `Packages/User/`, including files inside `Packages/GoSublime/` unless you have a reason to.
+These files are subject to being overritten on update of the respective package and/or Sublime Text itself.
+You may also inadvertently prevent the respective package from being able to update via git etc.

 Quirks
 ------